Proposals for Two Satellite-Borne Experiments to Test Relativity of Simultaneity in Special Relativity: #1

 So that instead of (3.3) it is found in SR that

-This means that clocks which show the same time $t$ in S show times differing by $\gamma \beta L/c$ when viewed from the frame $\Sigma$.
-That is, events that are simultaneous in S are not so in $\Sigma$.
-Eqn(3.5) corresponds to the standard text-book presentation of RS.
-Note that both (3.3) and (3.5) are predictions of SR. They differ in the physical interpretation of the LT and the clock synchronisation procedures adopted.
-In (3.3), both pairs of clocks are synchronised, in (3.5) only the pair at $x = 0$.
-The possible correctness of (3.3) does not therefore mean that $a \ne 1/\gamma$ in (3.4).
-In both cases $a =1/\gamma$ and $\tilde{\alpha} = -1/2$.
-Eqns(3.3) and (3.5) differ not in parameters of the test model but in different interpretations of the LT equations, without any violation of LLI.
+where $L \equiv X(x= l,T)-X(x= 0,T)$ This means that, at any epoch, $T$, in the frame $\Sigma$, the clocks in S at $x= 0$ and $x=l$ show times differing by $\gamma \beta L/c$.
+That is, events that are simultaneous in $\Sigma$ are not so, according to the clocks in S. Eqn(3.5) corresponds to the standard text-book presentation of RS~\cite{TL}.
+Note that both (3.3) and (3.5) are predictions of SR. They differ only in the manner in which the spatial coordinates of the clock at $x =l$ are inserted into the Lorentz transformation equations.
+The possible correctness of (3.3) does not therefore mean that $a \ne 1/\gamma$ or $b \ne \gamma$ in (3.4).
+In both cases $a = 1/b =1/\gamma$.
+Eqns(3.3) and (3.5) differ, not in the parameters of the test model, but by a different description of initial conditions in the LT equations, without any violation of LLI.
 The two experiments proposed below can clearly distinguish between the two possibilities (3.3) (no RS) and (3.5) (RS exists).
-It is important for this that the RS time difference in (3.5), $\gamma \beta L/c$, is an O($\beta$) not an O($\beta^2$) effect.
+It is important for this that the RS time difference in (3.5), $\gamma\beta L/c$, is an O($\beta$) not an O($\beta^2$) effect.